-- 32. It is expected that the Forum will have between four and six meetings a year and there will be a number of additional stakeholder engagements or events. - 33.
-Minutes and a summary of meeting outputs suitable for publication through relevant channels will be approved by Forum members after each meeting.
+32.It is expected that the Forum will have between four and six meetings a year and there will be a number of additional stakeholder engagements or events.
+Additional Forum meetings may take place if members believe these are required in order to achieve their objectives.

+33. Minutes and a summary of meeting outputs suitable for publication through relevant channels will be approved by Forum members after each meeting.